PostHog/posthog.com/contents/docs/data-warehouse/join.md

  - ID: A field that corresponds to the ID of the element.
  - Distinct ID: A field that corresponds to an ID representing the user associated with the element.
 If none, can match ID.
- - Timestamp:  A timestamp field representing when the element was created
+ - Timestamp: A timestamp field representing when the element was created.

 It's infeasible for us to map these fields.
 We pre-fill with a best guess, but allow you to edit it.